Normal subgroups in the group of column-finite infinite matrices: Abstract

 \section{Abstract}

-The classical result due to Jordan, Burnside, Dickson, says that every normal subgroup of $GL(n, K)$ ($K$ - a field, $n \geq 3$) which is not contained in the center, contains $SL(n, K)$.
-A. Rosenberg gave description of normal subgroups of $GL(V)$, where $V$ is a vector space of any infinite cardinality dimension.
-However, in countable case his result is incomplete.
-We fill this gap giving description of the lattice of normal subgroups of the group of infinite column-finite matrices indexed by positive integers over any field.
+The classical result, due to Jordan, Burnside, Dickson, says that every normal subgroup of $GL(n, K)$ ($K$ - a field, $n \geq 3$) which is not contained in the center, contains $SL(n, K)$.
+A. Rosenberg gave description of normal subgroups of $GL(V)$, where $V$ is a vector space of any infinite cardinality dimension over a division ring.
+However, when he considers subgroups of the direct product of the center and the group of linear transformations $g$ such that $g-id_V$ has finite dimensional range the proof is not complete.
+We fill this gap for countably dimensional $V$ giving description of the lattice of normal subgroups in the group of infinite column-finite matrices indexed by positive integers over any field.

 Keywords: groups of column-finite infinite matrices, normal subgroups \\ 2010 MSC: 20E07, 20H20